buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_4_Create_A_Contract_That_Mints_NFTs.md

 ![carbon (7).png](https://i.imgur.com/TwpQOTM.png)

-We can make sure it all worked properly using [Goerli Etherscan](https://goerli.etherscan.io/) where you can paste the contract address and see what's up with it!
+We can make sure it all worked properly using [Sepolia Etherscan](https://sepolia.etherscan.io/) where you can paste the contract address and see what's up with it!

 Get used to using Etherscan because it's like the easiest way to track deployments and if something goes wrong.
 If it's not showing up on Etherscan, then that means it's either still processing or something went wrong!